Why You Should Run in Costa Rica

 4. The Ultimate Challenge: From the Mountain of Death to the Sea

-If you need a specific reason to run here, it is the challenge of the Dantas Trail.
-We do something that many locals thought was impossible: we run from Cerro de la Muerte (The Mountain of Death) all the way to the Pacific Ocean [18, 19].
+If you’re looking for a specific, epic reason to run in Costa Rica, a challenge that will etch itself into your memory, it’s the Dantas Trail.
+We do something many locals told us was just plain impossible: we run from the freezing heights of Cerro de la Muerte (The Mountain of Death) all the way down to the warm embrace of the Pacific Ocean.